Knights out! The best castles near Suffolk & Cambs

 Berkhamsted Castle, Herts

 Considering it was built during the Norman Conquest, way back in 1066, what remains of this timber motte-and-bailey castle is still pretty substantial (come on, use your imagination!) and a great option for a family walk peppered with history.
-The heritage site is now open to visitors from 10am – 6pm.
+The heritage site is open to visitors from 10am – 6pm.
+Free entry.

 Leeds Castle, Kent